peti12352/physeng_lab_reports/courses/Guidelines.md

 - The user will give **precise tasks**.
 When given a task:
   1. Implement the requested change directly in the target file(s).
   2. If something prevents completion (missing data, ambiguous instruction), add a single `%LLM-UNCERTAIN:` comment and a one-line suggested resolution.
-  3. Provide a one-line suggested commit message in a `%LLM-COMMENT:` if helpful.
 - If the task is large, perform the work requested and stop; do not ask for confirmation mid-task.
 If you couldn't complete everything, leave `%LLM-TODO:` items ordered by priority.

 ## 9 — Error handling and critiques